-I’m Terence Gilheany, a 45-year-old high school religion and philosophy teacher.
-I teach the courses “History of the Middle East” and “Abrahamic Religious Traditions,” among others, at the amazing St. Andrew’s School in Middletown, Delaware.
+I’m Terence Gilheany, a 54-year-old high school religion and philosophy teacher.
+I teach the courses in History of the Modern Middle East and Applied Ethics at St. Andrew’s School in Middletown, Delaware.

 In July 2013 I traveled to Turkey to take the seminar Ottoman Cultures: Society, Politics and Trade in the Turkish Empire 1299-1922.
 I am grateful to the National Endowment for the Humanities Division of Education, funders of the seminar.
 I also want to thank Primary Source, a non-profit that “promotes history and humanities education by connecting educators to people and cultures throughout the world.”

 This blog originated when my family and I spent the 2011-2012 school year in Jerusalem with no Hebrew and no Arabic.
 As part of a Fulbright Distinguished Awards in Teaching grant, I interviewed 30 Palestinian and Israel teachers.
 This work resulted in my paper, “Israeli and Palestinian Teachers’ Self-Reported Motivations for Teaching Religion,” Religious Education, October-December 2013.
 I am extremely grateful to the Fulbright Program and to the United States Department of State, Bureau of Educational and Cultural Affairs, for making this journey possible.